 That’s it.
 Now whenever you will tap on the red color button, Amazon prime video will open.
 And that’s not all, You also get Double-tap and Long Press options as well for the same key.
 So one key is customizable for 3 different commands.

-How to Remap Buttons on Android TV Boxes like Nvidia Shield and Android 9.0 TV box like Mi Box S?
+How to Customize and Remap Unused Buttons on Android TV Remote Boxes like Nvidia Shield and Android 9.0 TV box like Mi Box S?

 So now we have seen how to remap buttons on your Android TV but what about streaming devices like Nvidia Shield and Mi box S.